Previous dayMarch 16, 2026Next day

 27.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 13 km WSW of Big Lake, Alaska at 21:55 UTC on March 16, 2026.
-This was a shallow crustal earthquake, focused at 27.0 km depth.
-Coordinates: 61.467°, -150.186°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.1 earthquake 13 km WSW of Big Lake, Alaska came in on March 16, 2026 at 21:55 UTC.
+At a depth of 27.0 km, the event was shallow crustal.
+Geolocation places the event at 61.467°N, -150.186°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16